Raymay3/IDX-Exchange/README.md

 - Model limitations and areas of higher prediction uncertainty are communicated alongside the overall results.
 - The team prepared a shared slide deck and coordinated individual presentation sections in preparation for the final stakeholder presentation.

+### Week 12

+* Delivered the final team presentation to IDX Exchange stakeholders via Zoom.
+* Presented the completed end-to-end California home price prediction workflow.
+* Presented final model evaluation results and key findings from the project.
+* Demonstrated the Streamlit home price prediction application.
+* Completed the final review and cleanup of the project repository.
+* Finalized project code, documentation, model artifacts, and application files for handoff.
+* Submitted the completed repository and final presentation materials.

+## Week 12 Highlights

+Week 12 completed the California Home Price Prediction project and focused on final presentation and project handoff.

+- The team delivered the final stakeholder presentation covering data exploration, preprocessing, feature engineering, model development, evaluation, and deployment.
+- Final results demonstrated that the tuned XGBoost model achieved the strongest overall performance, with an **R² of 0.9024**, **MAPE of 12.23%**, and **MdAPE of 8.46%**.
+- The Streamlit application provided a live demonstration of the end-to-end prediction workflow using the final trained model and saved preprocessing pipeline.
+- The final repository includes the complete analysis workflow, project documentation, evaluation results, trained model artifacts, and prediction application.
+- Repository documentation and project files were reviewed and finalized to support reproducibility and project handoff.
+- The completed project represents an end-to-end machine learning workflow from raw MLS transaction data through preprocessing, modeling, evaluation, and interactive prediction.

 ---

 ## Modeling Notes